seanbetts/genai-marketing-benchmarks/README.md

 ### NOT STARTED
 Collect and create a bank of discipline specific tasks across the breadth and depth of marketing that can be used to test the **capabilities** of LLMs to complete these tasks.
 The LLMs' will need to be able to complete these tasks to a pre-defined standard (TBC) to be scored as capable of completing the task.

-## Models
+## Large Language Models
-The code currently allows the testing of the following GenAI models:
+The code currently allows the user to test the following LLMs:
 - Anthropic (Claude-3 Haiku, Claude-3 Sonnet, Claude-3 Opus)
 - OpenAI (GPT-3.5 Turbo, GPT-4, GPT-4 Turbo, GPT-4o)
 - Google (Gemini-1.0 Pro, Gemini-1.5 Flash, Gemini-1.5 Pro)